iJSPARK/iJSPARK.github.io/_posts/2021-12-12-rockscissorspaper.md

 **`Sign.swift`**

 Enumeration in Swift much more powerful than other language.
 C enumerations assign related names to a set of integer values.
 However, In Swift, If a value (known as a raw value) is provided for each enumeration case, the value can be a string, a character, or a value of any integer or floating-point type.
 Also, It has capabilities that see Properties, Methods, Initialization, Extensions, and Protocols.
-So in Swift, we have to implement program using Enumeration well.
+So in Swift, I have to implement program using Enumeration well.
 If use properties or method in `enum`, can safely drive values.

 ```swift